The dos and don’ts of helping someone with anxiety

 If the person with anxiety hasn’t been accessing professional support, yet their anxiety is having a significant impact on their day-to-day life, it may be something to think about suggesting to them.

 Remind them that many people have experienced anxiety and that there is plenty of support available.
 Let them know that you will be there to help them during their first appointment and will continue to support them as they work towards feeling better.
+There are professionals who know how to deal with someone with anxiety and can provide all of the help and support needed to overcome this condition.

 You may want to suggest that they start off by visiting their local GP.
 GPs are there to help with our mental health as well as our physical health, and they are able to provide advice, support and access to specialist treatment providers, like the Priory Group.